SparkPost/support-docs/articles/deliverability/managing-dedicated-ip-pools.md

 So now you have dedicated IPs.
 In which IP pools would you like them?
 Would you like a marketing pool?
 Would you like a transaction pool?
 You can manage this in the user interface.

 In the user interface, select Account > IP Pools.
 The default pool is already there for you.

-**(Note: if any sending IPs are in the default pool, then all traffic not assigned to another pool will go to this pool.)**
+The default pool is used if you do not specify an IP Pool in your transmission.
+Since the default pool is the "fallback", you must always have at least 1 IP in the default pool.

 ![](media/managing-dedicated-ip-pools/Screenshot_2016-06-09_16.07.21_original.png)